malumbreslab/RNAseq_umis/README.md

 - `<sample>.read_distribution.txt` which are the read counts (counts folder).
 - `<sample>.deduplicated.bam` which are deduplicated bam (<sample> folder).

-There are other outputs lees important such as fastqc, bai, trimmering, umi data, ...
+There are other outputs less important such as fastqc, bai, trimmering, umi data, ...

 ## Pipeline